aimer63/fire/docs/notes/simulation_engine.md

   Calculates and adds salary and pension for the current month to the bank account.

 - **`handle_contributions(month)`**
-  Allocates planned and regular contributions to liquid assets (never to real estate).
+  Allocates planned contributions to liquid assets (never to real estate).

 - **`handle_expenses(month)`**
   Deducts regular and extra expenses from the bank account.